zdchu/zdchu.github.io/_pages/about.md

 Research Interest
 ---
-I have abundant interest in **Text Mining** and **Machine Learning**.
-Specifically, I am working on Hawkes-based topic model.
+I have abundant interest in **Text Mining**, **Weakly-supervised Learning** and other exciting topics in **Machine Learning**.
 My previous research experiences mainly lie on document stream modeling and relation classification.

 News
 ------